-Nicole earned her Ph.D. and M.S. from the Friedman School in the Agriculture, Food, and Environment program.
+Dr. Blackstone earned her Ph.D. and M.S. from the Friedman School in the Agriculture, Food, and Environment program.
 During her graduate training, she was the recipient of multiple fellowships, including the Switzer Environmental Leadership Fellowship.
 She holds a B.A. in Philosophy and Religious Studies from the University of Kansas.
-Nicole also has experience in food policy spanning the local to national levels, through previous work with the Douglas County Food Policy Council (KS) and National Family Farm Coalition.
-She is committed to collaborating across disciplines and with stakeholders to bring about transformative change in the food system.
+Dr. Blackstone also has experience in food policy spanning the local to national levels, through previous positions with the Douglas County Food Policy Council (KS) and National Family Farm Coalition.
+She collaborates across disciplines and with stakeholders to co-create more equitable, just, and sustainable food systems.

 Ph.D., 2016, Agriculture, Food, and Environment, Friedman School of Nutrition Science and Policy, Tufts University

 M.S., 2012, Agriculture, Food, and Environment, Friedman School of Nutrition Science and Policy, Tufts University